 Calm under canvas

-So we are delighted to have a collection in our opening summer exhibition and have asked Jaejun a few questions to help us unpack a little more of the motivation and inspiration behind the work he makes.
+So we are delighted to have a small collection here and have asked Jaejun a few questions to help us unpack a little more of the motivation and inspiration behind the work he makes.

 A pale blue glaze